Research

 Rooney Center faculty and students research a range of topics in American politics, advancing our understanding of American democracy across campus and around the world.
 This important work is disseminated broadly through academic journals, books, talks and workshops, and through public engagement with the press.

-While the Center’s research addresses American politics broadly, it has four focal areas of inquiry:
+While the Center’s research addresses American politics broadly, it has five focal areas of inquiry:

 • The politics of democratic inclusion: The political incorporation and representation of an increasingly diverse population in the United States, especially Latinos.